-What permits are issued by the FWMDs?
+What permits are issued by FWMDs?

 The powers of FWMD governing boards include administering the permit programs of Chapter 373, Florida Statutes.
 Permit programs are designed to insure that various human activities are conducted in a way that protects water resources.
 The FWMDs are responsible for the following permitting:

-Permits for consumptive uses of water; note that consumptive use is any use of water that reduces water availability in the source from which the water is withdrawn or diverted (e.g., consider withdrawals of groundwater); individual or general permits are used to regulate consumptive uses of water and protect water resources (For more information on consumptive use permits, please see FE604);
+- Permits for consumptive uses of water; note that consumptive use is any use of water that reduces water availability in the source from which the water is withdrawn or diverted (e.g., consider withdrawals of groundwater); individual or general permits are used to regulate consumptive uses of water and protect water resources (For more information on consumptive use permits, please see FE604).

-Well construction permits—such permits are required to install a water well; the permits are issued to insure that well construction and operation do not detrimentally impact water resources; the permits also ensure that wells meet durability and safety requirements (For more information on construction permits, please see FE603);
+- Well construction permits—such permits are required to install a water well; the permits are issued to insure that well construction and operation do not detrimentally impact water resources; the permits also ensure that wells meet durability and safety requirements (For more information on construction permits, please see FE603).

-Works of the district—issued by Suwannee River Water Management District and South Florida Water Management District for proposed activities along major water bodies or watercourses, or projects that will discharge into certain drainage basins.
+- Works of the district—issued by Suwannee River Water Management District and South Florida Water Management District for proposed activities along major water bodies or watercourses, or projects that will discharge into certain drainage basins.

 Each FWMD has specific criteria detailing the types of activities that require permits, the contents of permit applications, the procedures that surround the submission of applications, and areas specifically exempted from permitting requirements.
-Florida's governor and state cabinet, sitting as the Land and Water Adjudicatory Commission, have authority to review any orders or rules of the FWMDs (see http://cabinet.myflorida.com/flwac/flwac_index.html).
+More information about permits and permit requirements by the FWMDs can be found at the FWMD permitting portal (http://flwaterpermits.com/).

 FWMD and Surface Water Improvement and Management (SWIM) Act